OfficialBoomi/boomicicd-jenkinsjobs/README.md

 * Update the gitComponentRepoURL.
 If the gitComponentRepo has username and password
 * Update the gitReleaseRepoUserPassword.
 To connect to gitReleaseRepo to recieve WebHooks.
 [See](https://docs.github.com/en/developers/webhooks-and-events/webhooks)
 * Update the gitReleaseRepoAPIToken.
 To connect gitReleaseRepo to update the commit status using an username and API token.
+* Update the JENKINS_TOKEN.
+This is used to trigger Jobs using Jenkins API from DynamicGitJob jobs.
+[See](https://www.decodingdevops.com/jenkins-authentication-token-jenkins-rest-api/)
 * Click Rename and rename the folder name to Account_YOUR ACCOUNT

 ## Run your first Job